Title: A Garden For Gondor

 Arwen moved over to kneel by the cradle and swirled the Mithril cloth off her shoulders.
 Laying the glittering mass down, she smoothed it out into the shape of the womb.
 Then she started layering the contents of the bowl into it.
 Only when the last flower and herb were firmly pressed onto it, did she sit back.

 Resting the heartseed in her cupped hands, she looked at it.
 Red, green and blue fire rippled under the surface in ribbons and she was fascinated at how the colors interacted.
-It took effort to wrench reset f away from the depths.
+It took several moments before she could pull herself away from the depths of her child’s soul.

 It took effort to place the seed in the cradle Arwen took a deep breath and shook her head to clear it of the spell he heart seed had put her under.
 Dearest Valar, the hobbits were stronger than she dreamed to do this often.